Pulsed Optical Injection Steering in Multistable Semiconductor Laser Arrays under Correlated Noise: Results

 \section{Results}

 To test the robustness and capabilities of injection steering, we started by applying it to an array of two coupled lasers.
 We set the total coupling to $\kappa_c=40~$ ns$^{-1}$ and the detuning frequency vector was set to $\vec{\delta}=[-2,2]$ GHz so that the total detuning is 4 GHz.
 Stable equilibrium solutions were obtained and sorted by intensity from lowest to highest using the approaches in Appendix~\ref{app:stability_analysis}.
 Four stable solutions were obtained for the laser array.
-The system was simulated for 3 $\mu s$ starting with a free running history and $\kappa_c$ was varied from 0 to 40 ns$^{-1}$ starting after 10 delay cycles using the cosine ramp profile with a rise time of $50\tau$.
-After $0.2~\mu s$, an injection pulse was applied to the first equilibrium solution with $\tau_w=10\tau$ and $\kappa_{inj}=3\kappa_c$ and consecutive pulses were applied every $0.5~\mu s$ to steer the system to the other stable equilibrium points.
+The system was simulated for 3 $\mathrm{\mu s}$ starting with a free running history and $\kappa_c$ was varied from 0 to 40 ns$^{-1}$ starting after ten delay cycles using the cosine ramp profile with a rise time of $50\tau$.
+After $0.2~\mathrm{\mu s}$, an injection pulse was applied to the first equilibrium solution with $\tau_w=10\tau$ and $\kappa_\mathrm{inj}=3\kappa_c$ and consecutive pulses were applied every $0.5~\mathrm{\mu s}$ to steer the system to the other stable equilibrium points.
 This process is shown in Fig.~\ref{fig:injection_steering_TD} for two and three lasers with the same amount of total coupling for comparison.
 The top panels show the lasing frequencies and the equilibrium frequencies used for injection steering.
 In the middle panels, the cosine of the phase differences are plotted to show the phase properties of the equilibrium points and in the bottom panels the output power is plotted over time along with the injection power.
-We see that for the same total coupling, the two laser system has more stable equilibrium points compared to only two in the three laser system.
+We see that for the same total coupling, the two-laser system has more stable equilibrium points compared to only two in the three-laser system.
+For the two-laser case we also show that the steering can go in both directions by steering back down to the out-of-phase solutions in the same simulation.

-To determine the injection power we assumed the injection laser was just a simple free running semiconductor laser with a wavelength of $\lambda=910$ nm.
-Using the peak injection strength and steady state photon number $\bar{S}$, the injection power was computed as,
+To determine the injection power, we assumed the injection laser was just a simple free running semiconductor laser with a wavelength of $\lambda=910$ nm.
+Using the peak injection strength and steady-state photon number $\bar{S}$, the injection power was computed as

-To get the output power of the laser array, a similar approach was used but with the photon decay rate $1/\tau_p$ setting the emission timescale instead of $\kappa_{inj}$.
+To get the output power of the laser array, a similar approach was used but with the photon decay rate $1/\tau_p$ setting the emission timescale instead of $\kappa_\mathrm{inj}$.
 This yields an expression for the output power of each laser of the form